GA-BEWD-2014/BEWD-2014/13_Associations/instr_exercise_notes.md

 ###Instructional Design Notes

-If you are unfamiliar with Netflix, read about their services [here](https://signup.netflix.com/MediaCenter/HowNetflixWorks).
+If you are unfamiliar with Netflix, you can change the exercise or read about their services [here](https://signup.netflix.com/MediaCenter/HowNetflixWorks).

-*	In groups students should think about how NetFlix' database tables.
+*	In groups students should think about how NetFlix' database tables are related.
 To make things easier, we've given students the tables they should work with.

-*	Allow students to brainstorm together about which tables should be related and how.
+*	Allow students time to brainstorm together about which tables should be related and how.

 *	We provide a picture from one student in our solutions folder.
 Ask groups to present their findings.
 Together you should draw the associations on the white board.